Some Furnace Questions

 I received an email from a podcast listener with some furnace related questions.
 Based on the nature of the questions I figured it would be better to ask an experienced furnace tech.
 Benoît Mongeau agreed to help by answering the questions.

-On a milivolt system (runs off of a thermopile)
+On a millivolt system (runs off of a thermopile)

-– What expected readings should we consistently get from a properly working systems (voltage of thermopile alone, with gas valve open, with thermostat closed etc)
+– What expected readings should we consistently get from a properly working system (voltage of thermopile alone, with gas valve open, with thermostat closed etc)

 On high efficiency